-- Select the moved parts.

-- 2 Choose Tools > Restore Initial Position.

-- 3 When a message appears asking you to confirm the repositioning, click OK.
+- 1. Select the moved parts. - ( - 2.
+Click Restore Initial in DOCUMENTATION tab. - 3.
+When a message appears asking you to confirm the repositioning, click OK.

 Note: If you have moved a part several times, you can only restore the most recent previous position.